 When I left business school in the early 1980s, a technology in development for decades was about to become mainstream: the cell phone.
 Prior to 1973, mobile telephony was limited to phones installed in cars and other vehicles.
 These devices weighed a couple of pounds, delivered about 30 minutes of talk time and took 10 hours to re-charge.
 Being the daughter of a life-long Western Electric manager, I read with some skepticism articles in the company magazine discussing cellular technology that would eventually mean everyone would have a mobile phone in their pocket.
 The promise was of untethered phones that would transparently know where you were – anywhere in the world.

 Before mobile telephony hit the proverbial “hockey stick growth” phase, there were decades of research and development, technology breakthroughs, and early adopter success and failure.
-Apply this concept to customer-driven, omnichannel customer experience solutions, and most would agree that we are now approaching the 10 percent adoption mark, and the moment of mass adoption is upon us.
+Apply this concept to customer-driven, omnichannel customer service solutions, and most would agree that we are now approaching the 10 percent adoption mark, and the moment of mass adoption is upon us.

 As I was writing this, I was reminded of a recent headline in the Wall Street Journal, “The Phone Call Isn’t Dead.
 It’s Evolving.”
 It reported that according to research published by MRI-Simmons in the fall of 2012, 94% of survey respondents had used their mobile phones to have a voice call in the prior week.
 By the spring of 2019, talking had fallen to the least popular communication method, behind texting, email, posting to social media, and using chat applications.
 Just 45% of respondents reported having made a voice call with their mobile phones in the prior week.